25|26 Faculty

 ASHLEY SUTA is a graduate of Kennesaw State University, where she received a Bachelor of Arts in Dance (Summa Cum Laude) with a concentration in Classical Ballet.
 During her college years, Ashley performed with the KSU Dance Company in works by Christine Welker and McCree O’Kelley, as well as student choreography by her peers.

 With over a decade of experience as a dance educator, Ashley’s immense passion for dance pedagogy and working with kids of all ages led her to the Atlanta Ballet Centre for Dance Education in 2017.
-Ashley is one of the original faculty members at the Virginia-Highland Centre and is honored to further serve its families and student body as the Virginia-Highland Centre Manager.
+Ashley is one of the original faculty members at the Virginia-Highland Centre and has been honored to further serve its families and student body the past two seasons as the Virginia-Highland Centre Manager.

 In the 2021-2022 season, Ashley aided in the soft launch of Educate.Motivate.Elevate, CDE’s student mentorship program, by serving as a faculty mentor.
-For the past three seasons, Ashley and fellow faculty member, Calla Vaughn, have served as the Educate.Motivate.Elevate Program Coordinators.
+From Spring 2023-Summer 2025, Ashley and fellow faculty member, Calla Kallina, expanded the program by serving as the Educate.Motivate.Elevate Program Coordinators.

 In October 2024, Ashley had the honor of traveling to Pereira, Colombia in South America, where she served as an adjudicator and faculty member for the Addicted2Dance Competition/Convention.